mainlp/mainlp.github.io/_pages/thesis.md

   and evaluate if grokking helps to better understand the learning processes of modern deep language models.
 References: [Power et al.](https://arxiv.org/abs/2201.02177), [Huang et al.](https://arxiv.org/abs/2402.15175), [Hupkes et al.](https://arxiv.org/abs/1908.08351v2) **Level:
   MSc**
-- _Understanding prompt instability_.
+- :hourglass_flowing_sand: _Understanding prompt instability_.
 It has been shown that LLMs are very unstable with regard to the prompts and even a small change like an inserted space or misspelled word can drastically change the generated output.
 In this project, we want to identify such instability situations and especially explore the reasons behind